ahjohannessen/sec/docs/setup.md

 ```

 The above is enough to get something up and running for the purpose of exploration and learning.
 Consult the
-[docs](https://developers.eventstore.com/server/20.6/server/installation/) for more details on how
+@esdb@ [docs](https://developers.eventstore.com/server/20.6/server/installation/) for more details on
-you configure @esdb@ for production usage.
+configuration for production setup.

 ### Scala Setup